Inc44/dotfiles/COMMAND.md

 `command; command`: Run the commands sequentially

+`composer global require package`: Install a package globally using Composer

 `conda list`: Display all installed packages in the current environment

 `conda activate env`: Activate the `env` environment